 What is a medical negligence amputation claim?

 Suffering as a result of mistakes made by medical professionals can be devastating, especially if it leads to the loss of a limb.
-Where a medical mistake has led to an amputation injury, you may be entitled to claim compensation due to medical negligence.
+If a medical mistake has led to an amputation injury you may be entitled to claim compensation due to medical negligence.

-- Failure to diagnose and properly treat sepsis or infections such as cellulitis or osteomyelitis
+- Failure to diagnose and properly treator infections such as cellulitis or osteomyelitis

 - Failure to diagnose and properly treat conditions such as meningitis or encephalitis